In this article

 Knives are generally the most important tool you can wield in the kitchen — but to take it one step further, a chef’s knife is king among them.
-There is little slicing, chopping, cutting, and carving you can do without it, so finding one you feel comfortable holding and using meal in and meal out is vital to your efficiency and success as a cook.
+There is little slicing, chopping, cutting, and carving you can do without it, so finding one you feel comfortable holding and using for all your meals is vital to your efficiency and success as a cook.
 This is quite a subjective task, though.
 Beyond considering the price, of course, chef’s knives are made of different materials, are different sizes, have different-feeling handles, and are different weights — and in none of those categories is there an absolute correct way to go.
-Also, it’s worth saying, more expensive doesn’t necessarily mean better.
+It’s worth saying that more expensive doesn’t necessarily mean better.
 It’s like a white T-shirt: What’s the ultimate one to somebody else may not be the ultimate one to you.
 That being said, I spoke to a handful of experts to determine some outstanding options and did my best to categorize and describe them to help you find yours.

 What we’re looking for

-Blade length: Chef’s knives have blades that are most commonly eight inches long, sometimes seven, sometimes six.
-Though you don’t see it very often, they can go up to 10 or 12 and down to 5.
+Chef’s knives have blades that are most commonly eight inches long, sometimes seven, sometimes six.
+Though you don’t see it very often, they can go up to ten or 12 and down to five.
 What length you want comes down to personal preference.
 How large are your hands?
 How practiced are you in knife control?
-I’d also argue that it’s helpful to have different sizes for different tasks.
+I’d argue that it’s helpful to have different sizes for different tasks.
 I use my eight-inch blade for specific heavier-duty and larger-volume tasks like cutting through a squash or chopping up a huge amount of herbs, but I use my six-and-a-half-inch blade (which feels like a Goldilocks size for my hands) for most everything else.

-European- or Japanese-style: Not every chef’s knife falls distinctly into one of these categories or the other (and some knives don’t fall into either at all).
-But the terms are commonly used and the distinctions notable enough that it’s good to have a sense of the main characteristics of each.
-European-style knives (which include German-style, French-style, and western-style) tend to be heavier with a thicker, more curved blade — the shape of which assists in rocking back and forth with the tip down on your cutting board.
+Not every chef’s knife falls distinctly into one of these categories (some don’t fall into either).
+But the terms are commonly used and the distinctions are notable enough that it’s good to have a sense of the main characteristics of each.
+European-style knives (which include German style, French style, and western style) tend to be heavier with a thicker, more curved blade — the shape of which assists in rocking back and forth with the tip down on your cutting board.
 Japanese-style knives are usually lighter with a thinner blade and straighter edge, ideal when you’re after extreme precision.
-To make the landscape more complicated, though, some Japanese companies make European-style knives, and some European and American companies make Japanese-style knives.
-But here I’ve denoted the style of each to the best of my ability and then gone into more detail in the descriptions.
+To make the landscape more complicated, some Japanese companies make European-style knives, and some European and American companies make Japanese-style knives.
+Here I’ve denoted the style of each to the best of my ability, then gone into more detail in the descriptions.

 Best overall chef’s knife

-Matt Rodbard, food writer, editor, and co-author of the recently released Food IQ, loves his Seki Magoroku chef’s knife (and vegetable cleaver) that he found digging through Tokyu Hands in Shibuya.
-To start, it’s an affordable $55 — the cheapest on this list.
+Matt Rodbard, a food writer, editor, and author, loves his Seki Magoroku chef’s knife (and vegetable cleaver) that he found digging through Tokyu Hands in Shibuya.
 Its blade is on the softer side, meaning it won’t hold its super-acute edge for ages but will be much easier to sharpen when it dulls down.
 That can be totally fine — even better — for the home cook, Rodbard explains, since they’re more likely to use a sharpening gadget than a stone that takes a lot of finesse and practice.
 The plastic handle, which makes it even lighter weight than the Global, should not be feared either.
 “A heavy handle helps balance, for sure,” Rodbard says, “but I really like the feel of this one.
 It feels like a high-quality knife for the price.”

 Best chef’s knife for beginners